 On 12 March 2014, the EP voted on the European Commission's proposal for a Data Protection Regulation, with 621 members voting for and 10 against.
 The major question - 'How do we preserve privacy while simultaneously allowing authorities to perform their roles?' - remains unanswered, however.
-Surveillance cameras and monitoring contribute in the fight against terrorism and serious crime, as was the case with the recent attacks in Boston; however, a study in the UK showed that such cameras have little impact on the overall crime rate.
+Surveillance cameras and monitoring contribute in the fight against terrorism and serious crime, as was the case with the recent attacks in Boston: however.